fubar2/pcapGrok/README.md

 ```

 ### Installation OSX

-Scapy does not work out-of-the-box on OSX.
+pcapGrok has NOT been tested on OSX.
+For PcapVis, it was noted that Scapy does not work out-of-the-box on OSX.
 Follow the platform specific instruction from the [scapy website](http://scapy.readthedocs.io/en/latest/installation.html#platform-specific-instructions)

 ```
 brew install graphviz